-A/B Split Test is a method of comparing two different webpages or app to determine which one performs better for a specified conversion goal.
+The A/B Split Test is a method of comparing two different webpages or apps to determine which one performs better for a specified conversion goal.
 It is also called A/B Testing or Bucket Testing.

-The testing enables you to make data-focused decisions through a statistical engine, in order to have positive results with change producing.
+This test enables you to make data-focused decisions through a statistical engine, in order to have positive results while producing change.
 This change may be a headline, a button, or a complete redesign of the webpage.

 A/B testing framework to process A/B Testing is given below;

-Data Collection: Provide data for webpages with low conversion rates or high but decreasing conversion rates to improve those pages.
+Data Collection: Provide data for webpages with low or high conversion rates while decreasing conversion rates to improve those pages.